MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/woocommerce/faq/rest-endpoint-is-blocked.md

 However, sometimes the REST endpoint used to process the notifications could be blocked by a firewall at server level or by some WordPress plugins at application level.

-If this is the case, most of the plugins provide a way to include the notification url in a whitelist.
+If this is the case, most of the plugins provide a way to include the notification URL in a whitelist.
 Check this with your developers to include our request in a whitelist.